torquebox/chef-cookbooks/README.md

 will join the cluster as expected.
 However, when a new mod_cluster (torquebox-frontend) cluster is added the existing TorqueBox servers won't automatically connect to it.
-You'll need to re-run chef-client on the TorqueBox servers then restart TorqueBox (`sv torquebox restart`) to get the backend servers talking to the new mod_cluster instance.
+You'll need to re-run chef-client on the TorqueBox servers then restart TorqueBox (`sv restart torquebox`) to get the backend servers talking to the new mod_cluster instance.